ScientificComputingCharite/configs/docs/charite.md

 > Contact: Scientific Computing, GB IT, Charité — sc-hpc-helpdesk@charite.de

+The config uses **Slurm** and **Apptainer**.
+Apptainer requires no module loading.

 ## Requesting Access

 The Charité internal user documentation/wiki requires a Charité GitLab account.
 To request access:
 1. Email sc-hpc-helpdesk@charite.de to request access to the Charité HPC — this initiates the onboarding process.
-2. If you do not have access to git.bihealth.org, contact health-data@charite.de to request GitLab access for the Charité HPC User Documentation and Onboarding Guide: https://git.bihealth.org/charite-sc-public/sc-wiki/-/wikis/home
+2. If you do not have access to git.bihealth.org, contact health-data@charite.de to request GitLab access for the [Charité HPC User Documentation and Onboarding Guide](https://git.bihealth.org/charite-sc-public/sc-wiki/-/wikis/home).

 ## Contributors and Acknowledgments